jonas52/convertisso/README.md

 - Convert your photo files (png, jpg, tiff, pdf, svg, pdf, gif, heic). ->BETA
 # To run my script
 - Dowload whit : ```git clone https://github.com/jonas52/convertisso.git```
-- Place the file in the folder where you have the files to convert
+- Place the file ```cp convertisso.sh /new/location``` in the folder where you have the files to convert
 - Open the terminal and access the folder with the files to convert
 - Type bash then convertso.ch like this: ```sudo bash convertisso.sh```
 - Convert your files or download video or subtitles or audio files